jsakamoto/nupkg-selenium-webdriver-chromedriver/README.md

 If you are using Chrome version 118:

     PM> Install-Package Selenium.WebDriver.ChromeDriver -Version 118.0.5993.7000

-If you are using Chrome version 117:

-    PM> Install-Package Selenium.WebDriver.ChromeDriver -Version 117.0.5938.14900

 To learn what version of ChromeDriver you need to use, please see also the following page: